 * * * * * *

-.
+(h) Enrolled students, prospective students, and the public—disclosure of an institution’s use of pre-dispute arbitration agreements and/or class action waivers for students receiving Title IV Federal student aid.
+(1) An institution of higher education must make available to enrolled students, prospective students, and the public, information regarding any class action waiver or pre-dispute arbitration agreement in agreements between the institution and students receiving Title IV Federal student aid.
+The school must make the information easily accessible to students, prospective students, and the public.
+The institution may not use an Intranet website for the purpose of providing this notice to prospective students or the public.

+(2) The institution must provide an annual notice to all enrolled students, pursuant to paragraph (c)(1) of this section of the information described in paragraph (h)(1).
+If the institution chooses to make the disclosure available by posting the disclosure on an Internet website or an Intranet website, such disclosure must include the exact electronic address at which the disclosure is posted, a brief description of the disclosure, and a statement that the institution will provide a paper copy of the disclosure upon request.

+(3) For the purposes of this paragraph (h), the following definitions apply:

+(i) Class action means a lawsuit or an arbitration proceeding in which one or more parties seek class treatment pursuant to Federal Rule of Civil Procedure 23 or any State process analogous to Federal Rule of Civil Procedure 23.

+(ii) Class action waiver means any agreement or part of an agreement, regardless of its form or structure, between a school, or a party acting on behalf of a school, and a student that prevents an individual from filing or participating in a class action lawsuit.

+(iii) Pre-dispute arbitration agreement means any agreement or part of an agreement, regardless of its form or structure, between a school, or a party acting on behalf of a school, and a student requiring arbitration of any future dispute between the parties.

 (Authority: 20 U.S.C.
 1092)

 §685.304 Counseling borrowers.

 (a) Entrance counseling.
-(1) Except as provided in paragraph (a)(8) of this section, a school must ensure that entrance counseling is conducted with each Direct Subsidized Loan or Direct Unsubsidized Loan student borrower prior to making the first disbursement of the proceeds of a loan to a student borrower unless the student borrower has received a prior Direct Subsidized Loan, Direct Unsubsidized Loan, Subsidized or Unsubsidized Federal Stafford Loan, or Federal SLS Loan.
+(1) Except as provided in paragraph (a)(8) of this section, a school must ensure that entrance counseling is conducted with each Direct Subsidized Loan or Direct Unsubsidized Loan student borrower prior to making the first disbursement of the proceeds of a loan to a student borrower unless the student borrower has received a prior Direct Subsidized Loan, Direct Unsubsidized Loan, Subsidized or Unsubsidized Federal Stafford Loan, or Federal SLS Loan from that school.

-(2) Except as provided in paragraph (a)(8) of this section, a school must ensure that entrance counseling is conducted with each graduate or professional student Direct PLUS Loan borrower prior to making the first disbursement of the loan unless the student borrower has received a prior student Direct PLUS Loan or student Federal PLUS Loan.
+(2) Except as provided in paragraph (a)(8) of this section, a school must ensure that entrance counseling is conducted with each graduate or professional student Direct PLUS Loan borrower prior to making the first disbursement of the loan unless the student borrower has received a prior student Direct PLUS Loan or student Federal PLUS Loan from that school.

 (3) Entrance counseling for Direct Subsidized Loan, Direct Unsubsidized Loan, and graduate or professional student Direct PLUS Loan borrowers must provide the borrower with comprehensive information on the terms and conditions of the loan and on the responsibilities of the borrower with respect to the loan.
 This information may be provided to the borrower—